An Estimand-Focused Approach for AUC Generalization and Cross-Study Benchmarking: Real Data Application

 \section{Real Data Application}

+In this section, we illustrate the two primary scientific goals of our framework using a common data setting.
+Case Study 1 focuses on generalization, where the goal is to estimate the AUC of a biomarker in a prespecified target population.
+Case Study 2 extends this idea to benchmarking, in which biomarker performance is compared across studies after aligning them to common target population.
+Together, these two case studies demonstrate how a single inferential framework supports both population-specific estimation and fair cross-study comparison.

-We apply the proposed estimators to the two {Prevention and treatment Of muscle Wasting in patients with cancER} (POWER) trials to assess how well baseline stair-climb power (SCP) predicts 6-month survival among patients with advanced non-small-cell lung cancer (NSCLC) receiving chemotherapy.
+We apply the proposed estimators to the two {Prevention and treatment Of muscle Wasting in patients with cancER} (POWER) trials to assess how well baseline stair-climb power (SCP), as a prognostic biomarker, predicts 6-month survival among patients with advanced non-small-cell lung cancer (NSCLC) receiving chemotherapy.
 POWER I and POWER II were identically designed, international phase III randomized trials investigating enobosarm for the prevention of cancer-related muscle loss \citep{crawford2016}.
 The two trials differed only in their chemotherapy backbones: \textit{platinum + taxane} in POWER I and \textit{platinum + non-taxane} in POWER II.

-While these trials provide strong internal validity, their external validity is limited when the goal is to quantify a prognostic biomarker’s accuracy (e.g., the AUC of baseline SCP) in a broader, clinically relevant population (e.g., trial-eligible NSCLC patients across the United States).
-Furthermore, direct comparison of AUCs across trials can be misleading when baseline covariate distributions differ.
-Our framework employs covariate calibration to address both challenges, with implementation strategies tailored to the specific scientific objective.

-\textbf{Case study 1 (Section \ref{sec:CaseStudy_c1})}.
-We estimate the AUC of baseline SCP for predicting 6-month survival in a broader target population defined as U.S. trial-eligible patients with advanced NSCLC undergoing chemotherapy.
-To extrapolate findings from the POWER trials to this target population, we leverage a large dataset aggregating 210 adult lung cancer trials (1990-2012) conducted by NCI cooperative groups, including the American College of Surgeons Oncology Group, CALGB, ECOG, North Central Cancer Treatment Group, Radiation Therapy Oncology Group, and SWOG \citep{pang2016}.
-After restricting to NSCLC patients without prior chemotherapy, we identified 8,232 individuals across four sponsoring groups and used this dataset as a proxy for the national trial-eligible population to calibrate POWER and estimate target-anchored AUC.

-\textbf{Case study 2 (Section \ref{sec:CaseStudy_c2})}.
-To compare biomarker performance across POWER I and POWER II, no external dataset is needed.
-Instead, we calibrate one trial to the other (or to their mixture) so that AUCs are benchmarked to a common target, enabling a fair comparison that accounts for differences in baseline covariates across trials.
+Although both trials provide strong internal validity for their enrolled populations, it remains unclear whether the observed prognostic performance of baseline SCP would generalize to a broader target population.
+This motivates our \textbf{Case Study 1} in Section \ref{sec:CaseStudy_c1}, where we estimate the AUC of baseline SCP among trial-eligible NSCLC patients across the United States, a broader and clinically relevant population.
+By doing so, we assess whether the discrimination observed in the POWER trials is retained in the target population, which may help guide the use of baseline SCP as a prognostic biomarker in future trials.